 Ms. De Santos’s experience also includes assisting clients with media relations.
 She is fluent in Spanish and is a member of the Employment Law Group and Drug and Medical Device group at Gordon & Rees.

-Natara is the General Counsel of Gemini Midstream.
-Prior to joining Gemini in early 2019, she was the Assistant General Counsel of Oasis Petroleum and worked in the Legal Department at Oasis for seven years from 2012 managing a diverse workload of transactional and other legal matters.
+Natara is the General Counsel of Trace Midstream.
+Prior to joining Trace in early 2019, she was the Assistant General Counsel of Oasis Petroleum and worked in the Legal Department at Oasis for seven years from 2012 managing a diverse workload of transactional and other legal matters.
 From 2007 to 2012, she was an associate in the Energy Transactions & Project Finance group at the law firm of Vinson & Elkins where she represented Fortune 500 energy and oil and gas companies in matters involving upstream and midstream transactions, strategic investments and corporate and project financing and development.
 Natara began her career at Norton Rose Fulbright as an associate in the Corporate Department in 2005.

 Natara currently serves on the Tahirih Justice Center Advisory Committee and has also provided pro bono representation for the organization and for other various matters throughout her career.
 She has a JD from Duke University School of Law, and a Bachelor of Business Administration degree in International Business and a Bachelor of Arts degree in Spanish from Stetson University.